wrench-project/wrench/doc/service_guide_102/virtualizedcluster.md

 ============

 The `wrench::VirtualizedClusterComputeService` derives the `wrench::CloudComputeService` class.
-It operates in  almost the same  way, and we refer you to [this page](@ref guide-102-cloud) for example interactions with a cloud service.
-The one different between a virtualized cluster service and a cloud service is that the former exposes underlying physical resources, while the latter does not.
+One interacts  with it in almost the same way as one [interacts with a  cloud servicde](@ref guide-102-cloud).
+The one difference between a virtualized cluster service and a cloud service is that the former exposes underlying physical resources, while the latter does not.
 More simply put, with  a virtualized cluster service one can create VM instances on specific hosts, and migrate VM instances between hosts.

-Here is an example interaction with virtualized cluster service,  in which VM instances are created and (live) migrated:
+Here is an example interaction with a virtualized cluster service,  in which VM instances are created and (live) migrated:

 ~~~~~~~~~~~~~{.cpp}